masolimano/maneage/README-hacking.md

      $ grep -ir wfpc2 ./*
      ```

- - **Delete dummy parts (can be done later)**: The template pipeline
+ - **Delete dummy parts (can be done later)**: The template contains some
-     contains some parts that are only for the initial/test run, mainly as
+     parts that are only for the initial/test run, mainly as a
-     a demonstration of important steps.
-They not for any real
+     demonstration of important steps.
+They not for any real analysis.
+You
-     analysis.
-You can remove these parts in the file below
+     can remove these parts in the file below

      - `paper.tex`: Delete the text of the abstract and the paper's main
        body, *except* the "Acknowledgments" section.
-This reproduction
+This tempmlate was
-       pipeline was designed by funding from many grants, so its necessary
+       designed by funding from many grants, so its necessary to
-       to acknowledge them in your final research.
+       acknowledge them in your final research.

      - `Makefile`: Delete the lines containing `delete-me` in the `foreach`
        loop.
 Just make sure the other lines that end in `\` are immediately